dannsam/xenko-docs/manual/animation/custom-blending-trees.md

 # Custom blend trees

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

-The Animation component has the property [AnimationComponent.BlendTreeBuilder](xref:SiliconStudio.Xenko.Animations.AnimationComponent\(BlendTreeBuilder\)).
+The [AnimationComponent](xref:SiliconStudio.Xenko.Engine.AnimationComponent) has the property [AnimationComponent.BlendTreeBuilder](xref:SiliconStudio.Xenko.Engine.AnimationComponent#SiliconStudio_Xenko_Engine_AnimationComponent_BlendTreeBuilder).
 If you want absolute control over which animations are played, how are they blended and what weights they have, you can create a script which inherits from `IBlendTreeBuilder` and assign it to the BlendTreeBuilder under your animation component.

 When the animation component is updated, it calls `void BuildBlendTree(FastList<AnimationOperation> animationList)` on your script instead of updating the animations itself.
-This allows you to choose any combination of animation clips, speeds and blends, but also increases the difficulty, because all the heavy lifting is now on the script side.
+This allows you to choose any combination of animation clips, speeds and blends, but is also more difficult, as all the heavy lifting is now on the script side.

-The three game templates included with Xenko (First-person shooter, Third-person platformer and Top-down RPG) are good examples of how to use the custom blend trees.
+The templates *First-person shooter*, *Third-person platformer* and *Top-down RPG*, included with Xenko, are examples of how to use custom blend trees.

 ## Code sample